Dr. Oz Faces His Biggest Health Scare (2:26)

 When should people get their first colonoscopy?

-The American Cancer Society issued new national guidelines, recommending that people at average risk of colorectal cancer start regular screening at age 45, because of the increase in colon cancer in younger people.
+In 2018, because of the increase in colon cancer in younger people, the American Cancer Society issued new national guidelines recommending that people at average risk of colorectal cancer start regular screening at age 45.

-This new age to start screening isn’t yet agreed upon by everyone though, since the prestigious US Preventive Services Task Force still recommends starting at age 50 and screening until age 75.
-The task force is currently reviewing its own guidelines, so we may see a change in the next iteration.
+This younger age to start screening isn’t yet agreed upon by everyone though.
+The prestigious U.S. Preventive Services Task Force still recommends starting at age 50 and screening until age 75.
+If you are between ages 45-50 and debating your options, talk to your doctor and ask for his or her recommendation.

 Is a colonoscopy a surefire way to prevent colon cancer?

-This year roughly 145,000 people in the United States will be diagnosed with colorectal cancer.
+Every year roughly 135,000 people in the United States are diagnosed with colorectal cancer.
 More than 50,000 will die from the disease.
-It doesn’t have to be this way — colonoscopy can reduce the risk of death from colorectal cancer by about 65 percent.
-Colonoscopy is an ideal tool since it can diagnose and treat the problem.
+It doesn’t have to be this way — research shows a colonoscopy can reduce the risk of death from colorectal cancer by about 65%.

 Colonoscopy can’t prevent all cancers, but it gives you and your doctor the best shot at early detection.
-Just because you have a clean scope doesn’t mean you don’t have to do it again.
+Just because you have a clean scope one year doesn’t mean you don’t have to follow up.
 This test needs to be done every 10 years.
-Here’s why: even if a small pre-cancerous growth is missed, these polyps may take years to grow up into cancer and could be caught at the next screening, before they spread and cause havoc.
+Here’s why: even if a small pre-cancerous growth is missed initially, polyps may take years to grow up into cancer and could be caught at the next screening before they spread and cause a more serious problem.

 What if you dread the prep?